yaglol/KSS-Security-Writeup/README.md

 This is a web based CTF i found in a discord-server i recently joined.

-The CTF is hosted over at https://killswitchsecurity.cf
+The archived CTF is hosted over at https://ctf.kernal.xyz/

 It contains very much crypto-stuff but on a easy level, perfect for me.